JacobMoller/Keepalived-DigitalOcean-Ubuntu-22.04/README.md

 # Keepalived-DigitalOcean-Ubuntu-22.04
 Keepalived with DigitalOcean using Ubuntu 22.04.
 Based on ["How To Set Up Highly Available Web Servers with Keepalived and Floating IPs on Ubuntu 14.04"](https://www.digitalocean.com/community/tutorials/how-to-set-up-highly-available-web-servers-with-keepalived-and-floating-ips-on-ubuntu-14-04)
  By [Justin Ellingwood](https://www.digitalocean.com/community/users/jellingwood)

+## Introduction
+We will make a setup with two DigitalOcean Droplets and a Floating IP which enables one droplet to take over if the other one fails.

 ## Prerequisites